 Pain and Suffering without progress

 Give yourself large blocks of time Don’t expect to grind through something painful in 30 minutes.
-This wouldn’t be painful if it’s easy to do, you’ll often need time to get in the groove before you can make progress.
-Give your self large blocks of time - like 2 hours at a time
+This wouldn’t be painful if it was easy to do, you’ll often need time to get in the groove before you can make progress.
+Give yourself large blocks of time - like 2 hours at a time.

-Don’t take a step forward and a step backwards A great example of this is dieting.
+Don’t take a step forward and a step backward A great example of this is dieting.
 I’ll often diet for half a day and then gorge the other half.
-As a result a half day of pain, with no gain.
+As a result, a half day of pain with no gain.
 Either diet that day or don’t.
-Similar, if you’re studying write down your notes.
-If you just “think about it”, but don’t do a partial completion - complete waste
+Similarly, if you’re studying write down your notes.
+If you just “think about it”, but don’t do a partial completion - complete waste.

 Fueling the fire, adding meaning